crawley/qcif-extract/README.md

   - The `--legacy` option (where available) causes an older "schema" to be used for the CSV or table.
   - The `homes` command only works with `--csv`.
+  - The `nextcloud-login` and `nextcloud-usage` commands read from CSV files.